 The Lhasa Apso will eat around 1 ½ cups of food a day, whereas the Shih Tzu will eat slightly less at 1 cup of food a day.
 They both similarly adore treats, so be sure to monitor their treat intake as they can quickly pile on the pounds.

-A Lhasa Apso or a Shih Tzu who will be entered into conformation shows should keep their traditional long silky locks, and it is these locks that cause them both to be exceptionally needy in the grooming department.
-He should be brushed every day to ensure that tangles do not develop.
-He should be bathed, shampooed, and conditioned every two weeks to keep his coat clean and smelling fresh.
+A Lhasa Apso or a Shih Tzu who enter into conformation shows should retain their traditional long silky locks.
+These locks cause them both to be exceptionally needy in the grooming department.
+He requires brushing every day to ensure that tangles do not develop.
+He needs bathing, shampooing, and conditioning every two weeks to keep his coat clean and smelling fresh.

-However, if you want for an easier coat to look after, which is called a ‘puppy cut’ in the grooming world, and you don’t want to show him in show, then your best bet is to just chop it all off.
-This will mean their grooming needs will be the same as any other small dog, and much less time-consuming to look after.
+If you want an easier coat to look after, called a ‘puppy cut’ in the grooming world, and you don’t want to show him in a show, then your best bet is just to chop it all off.
+This will mean their grooming needs will be the same as any other small dog and much less time-consuming to look after.

-It is commonly believed by many in the canine world that the Lhasa Apso and the Shih Tzu are hypoallergenic dogs, however, this is a myth.
-Their undercoat hairs will get caught up amongst their long outer coat, so you may not see much shedding hair, however, they do shed.
+It is a common belief of many in the canine world that the Lhasa Apso and the Shih Tzu are hypoallergenic dogs.
+However, this is a myth.
+Their undercoat hairs stick in their long outer coat, so you may not see as much hair shedding.
+However, they do shed.
 Therefore, they are not hypoallergenic dogs.

 Similar to their size differences, there is little difference in their prices, with the Lhasa Apso being ever so slightly cheaper than the Shih Tzu.
 The average price of a Lhasa Apso starts from $600, whereas the average price of a Shih Tzu starts from $800.